weavedigitalstudio/weave-cache-purge-helper/README.md

 ![Weave Cache Purge Helper](https://weave-hk-github.b-cdn.net/weave/plugin-header.png)
 # Weave Cache Purge Helper

-This is a fork of the Cache Purge Helper plugin, tailored for use by Weave Digital on GridPane.
-It includes additional hooks for Beaver Builder, ACF, and WP-Umbrella to trigger NGINX Helper and LiteSpeed Cache plugin purges.
+This is a fork of the Cache Purge Helper plugin, tailored for in-house use by Weave Digital Studio and HumanKind Funeral Websites.
+It includes additional hooks for WordPress, ACF, WP-Umbrella and Beaver Builder to trigger NGINX Helper or LiteSpeed Cache plugin purges.

-## Changes from Original Plugin
+## Changes we've made from the Original Plugin

 ### Added
 - Integration with ACF Options pages updates to trigger cache purges.